Our Approach

 Developing a pipeline of small molecule enzyme inhibitors to treat severe diseases

 We are applying our expertise and technology to create a diverse pipeline addressing severe indications including inflammatory and fibrotic diseases, neurological diseases, cancer and others.
+Our primary focus is on inflammatory and fibrotic disorders, including kidney disease.

 Our most advanced research and development program targets the glutaminyl cyclases QPCT and QPCTL.
 These enzymes catalyze a specific post-translational modification process known as pyroglutamate formation, which is the formation of a ring at the N-terminus of a number of different peptides and proteins.
 This post-translational modification changes the properties of the proteins and the modified proteins have been shown to play important roles in causing or promoting a number of different diseases.